 The Keen Voyageur has a "water resistant" leather and mesh upper, a dual density EVA midsole, and a non-marking rubber sole with 4 mm lugs.
 While the length of these shoes ran true to size, the cut was on the wide side compared to the other models in this review.

-This shoe felt really flat under the arch.
-Perhaps this was due to its wider cut overall, but we didn't feel much support in that area, which then decreased the lateral stability of the shoe.
-While this model still works well as a light day-hiker, if you are looking for something that you can also carry a heavier backpack with, check out the Lowa Renegade II GTX LO - Women's,
+This shoe feels flat under the arch.
+Perhaps this is due to its wider cut overall, but we don't feel much support in that area, which then decreases the lateral stability of the shoe.
+While this model still works well as a light day-hiker, if you are looking for something that you can also carry a heavier backpack with, check out the Lowa Renegade GTX LO - Women's,

-We polled other outdoorsy women to see if they had opinions of the boots in this review, and one female Forest Service employee showed us her pair that she wore in the back country for one season.
+We polled other outdoorsy women to see if they had opinions of the boots in this review, and one female Forest Service employee showed us her pair that she wore in the backcountry for one season.
 The sole was deteriorating, having been banged up by rough terrain.
 If you know you'll be hiking in rocky conditions, look for a pair like the Lowa Renegade II GTX LO, which has rugged rubber around the entire shoe.